Data: Views, Reporting and Extracts

-Information on all of the organizations that an NICU would work with is tracked.
+Information on the organizations that support your NICU patient, during their stay and after discharge, is tracked.
 Addresses, phone numbers, departmental contacts and even driving directions can be stored for hospitals, agencies, support organizations and payers.
 This eliminates the need for paper contact lists.

 Medication guideline sheets, in either text or image format, can saved and referred-to in the course of ordering or administering medications.
 Other references such as growth charts and pain assessment tools can be scanned and viewed where they are needed in the data entry process.